A Step in Time | New Purpose, New Home for DC Couple

 The kitchen is clean and spare, with painted beams, exposed brick and Sputnik lighting overhead.
 Not pictured is a cupola rescued from the barn of an 18th century farmhouse and displayed in a corner.

 The couple’s mandate now, Krakora says, is to spend as much quality time together while remaining active in the community.
 “Over many years I learned the lessons of life from others—their secrets of happiness and success.
 My retirement is fully based on that commitment to giving back and sharing all that I have learned from others,” he offers.
-“Retirement also provides the opportunity to recharge the batteries and to learn more, to build new relationships and to increase your caring about others.
+“Retirement also provides the opportunity to recharge the batteries and to learn more, to build new relationships just like when visiting sites such as Skip the games, and to increase your caring about others.
 It is fully enjoying life and the ‘laying on of hands.’”
 That includes the couple’s work on a new musical project and an active role with Randolph College’s Maier Museum.

 Financial writer Kerry Hannon, in her 2012 book, Great Jobs for Everyone 50+, quips, “I think the word ‘retired’ needs to be retired.
 Baby boomers are either continuing to work much longer or approaching work not as an afterthought.
 For many retirees, working in retirement is quickly becoming a new stage in career progression.”